WLAY (AM): FM translator

 After the addition of the FM translator, WLAY dropped its call letters and began referring to itself as "1450 and 92.3 The Sound" (in reference to the "Muscle Shoals Sound").
 The station still identifies itself as "WLAY" in its Legal ID at the top of the hour.
 Further, The Sound began playing an increased amount of new local music in addition to the "classic" Muscle Shoals titles it had become known for.
 This made the station one of the few commercial radio stations in the United States playing unsigned, local artists in regular "current" rotation.

 In late June 2010 WLAY and Shoals-area WVNA lost the lease on their combined transmitter site.
-The stations are off the air until a new site can be located and facilities built.
+The stations were off the air while the owners searched for a new site.
 The station was reported back on around June 24, 2011 with very low power.
 The AM was operating from the STL (studio to transmitter link tower) at the studios under a special temporary authority.